BjarkeHautop/master-thesis/README.md

 alongside this thesis.

 A `renv` lock file is included to ensure consistent package versions.
-Additionally, a Docker image is provided to run the scripts in a controlled environment.
+Additionally, a Dockerfile is provided to build a container and run the scripts in a controlled environment.

 ## Running the R scripts locally